 Tips for Preventing Hangovers

 The best form of hangover prevention is avoiding alcohol.
-Yet, if you are looking for ways to prevent a hangover, odds are that advice is irrelevant.
+Yet, if you are looking for ways to prevent or relieve hangover symptoms, odds are that advice is irrelevant.

 On the other side of the spectrum is the “hair of the dog that bit you” remedy — curing a hangover with another drink.
 The idea behind this “cure” is that, since a hangover is alcohol withdrawal, you can solve it by drinking more.
 Yet, this remedy only perpetuates the cycle, as your body has to recover from alcohol toxicity eventually.